 Kathy and I love listening to music on longer treks.
 Unfortunately the factory Ford speakers in the E-450 Chassis leave a little to be desired.
 Ok, they leave a LOT to be desired.

 It’s not all their fault.
 RVs are loud while driving.
 It’s a function of weight, tires (all 6 of them), bad aerodynamics, and lack of sound deadening material.
 Long story short, there’s a fair bit of road noise in the cab which makes it difficult to hear your music – especially when the factory speakers have the acoustic properties of a paper cup.

 On the plus side, our RV has a decent head unit from Jensen that supplies 40W of power x 4 channels.
-Sure, a full system with an Amplifier would be better, but it would also cost a lot more than the $50 this upgrade costs.
+Sure, a full system with an Amplifier would be better, but it would also cost a lot more than this upgrade costs.

 Here’s the video I made during install.
 Step by step instructions, plus a link to the speakers I used are below the video.

 Inexpensive Speaker Options – All Ford E-450 speakers (front and rear) are 6″ x 8″:

 - Kenwood 6″x8″ Speakers →

 These are what I used to connect my speakers